peterhinch/micropython-touch/TOUCHPAD.md

 Calibration has the following objectives:
 1. If a display has NxP pixels, ensuring that the larger number is associated with the long axis of the touch panel.
-2. Calibrating the touch panel to allow for the fact that the actual range of the hardware may be smaller than its theoretical 0-4095 bits.
-Thus if one axis returns values in the range 189-3800, after calibration these will be mapped to 0-4095.
+2. Allowing for the fact that the physical dimensions of the touch overlay may exceed those of the pixel array.
+In this case, as points on the pixel array are touched, the range of values from the touch controller is smaller than its theoretical 0-4095 bits.
+Calibration enables the touch driver base class to correct for this.
 3. Mapping `(x,y)` touch coordinates onto `(row,col)` screen coordinates.
 This must allow for landscape/portrait or upside down orientation.
 For example, if a display has 240x320 pixels and is mounted in portrait mode, a touch near the top